AriezLabs/blog/content/blog/zero.md

 (Source: [iFixit](https://ifixit.com/News/41291/dang-the-ipad-pro-magic-keyboard-looks-cool-in-x-rays))

-Each of these is a tiny magnet, so I hoped that a Pi Zero would be small and light enough that it could be attached magnetically to the back of the Magic Keyboard while powering and connecting to it with a short angled cable, which would be pretty neat.
+Each of these is a tiny magnet, so I hoped that a Pi Zero would be small and light enough that it could be attached magnetically to the back of the Magic Keyboard.
+Throw in a short, angled cable, and we've got ourselves a pretty neat setup.

 So I bought a bunch of neodymium magnets off AliExpress for like $2, and using the xray as a guide, I looked for a suitable position for a pair of magnets.
-Then I just glued them to a [Pibow](https://shop.pimoroni.com/products/pibow-zero-w) case with standard household glue after sanding them down a bit.
+Then I sanded them down a bit and just glued them to a [Pibow](https://shop.pimoroni.com/products/pibow-zero-w) case with standard household glue.

 ![img](../glue.jpg)

-Surprisingly, the glue actually held up, and since the magnets are shaped like thin discs you can just stack as many as you need.
+Surprisingly, this actually held up, and since the magnets are shaped like thin discs you can just stack as many as you need.
 In my case, four individual magnets stack up to be about as high as the screws on the Pibow:

 ![img](../height.jpg)